jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/jules_water_resources.nml.rst

    :permitted: 0,1,2
    :default: none

    Choice for the model of non-renewable groundwater.
-Non-renewable groundwater is water that is not otherwise explicitly included in the model.
-It is an idealised, infinite source of water which is typically intended to allow consideration of pumping of grounwater from deep reserves that are difficult to quantify.
+Non-renewable groundwater as define dhere is water that is not otherwise explicitly included in the model.
+It is an idealised, infinite source of water which is typically intended to allow consideration of pumping of groundwater from deep reserves that are difficult to quantify.

    Possible values are: